March 19–22 2026 · Berlin

 17:00-19:00 · Government & Diplomatic Cables

-Kristinn Hrafnsson (Editor-in-chief of WikiLeaks, IS), Stefania Maurizi (Investigative Journalist, Regular Contributor, Il Fatto Quotidiano, IT), Jack Poulson, Executive Director, Tech Inquiry, US, Ewen MacAskill (Reporter, Former Guardian's Defence and Intelligence Correspondent, UK), and others.
+Kristinn Hrafnsson (Editor-in-chief of WikiLeaks, IS), Stefania Maurizi (Investigative Journalist, Regular Contributor, Il Fatto Quotidiano, IT), Jack Poulson, Executive Director, Tech Inquiry, US, Ewen MacAskill (Reporter, Former Guardian's Defence and Intelligence Correspondent, UK).

 Moderation: Joseph Farrell (WikiLeaks Ambassador, UK).